Savoring the Legacy of Fisherman’s Wharf: San Francisco’s Seafood Sanctuary

 The opening of crab season in mid-November is a festive occasion.
 It is the day when the cauldrons along Fisherman’s Wharf are lighted, ready to receive the boxes piled high with Dungeness crab hoisted from the decks of the first boats that come chuffing back into port.
-It is a time for gourmet feasting that will last through many months to follow.
+It is a time for gourmet feasting that will last for many months to follow.

-Traditionally, the opening of the crab season is preceded with a religious procession and a priestly blessing of the fleet.
+Traditionally, the opening of the crab season is preceded by a religious procession and a priestly blessing of the fleet.
 The boat decks are piled high with crab traps.
 The first day’s harvest is anxiously awaited as an indication of what the season will bring the crabbers as a reward for their hard work.

-A century ago, crabs were in plentiful supply from the Straits of Carquinez on the inland reaches of San Francisco Bay to the sandy shorelines off Berkeley, Oakland and Alameda.
+A century ago, crabs were in plentiful supply from the Straits of Carquinez on the inland reaches of San Francisco Bay to the sandy shorelines off Berkeley, Oakland, and Alameda.
 Over the years, clams, the natural food of the crab, disappeared from the Bay.
 The best crab catches were then made just outside the Golden Gate.
 Today, the crabbers must drop their crab pots far out near the Farallon Islands in 18 to 35 fathoms of ocean water.

 When the crabbers arrive at their fishing ground, their first chore is to set the crab traps, made of wire and about the size and shape of a tire.
-Inside each they place a bait jar and drop the weighted pot over the side.
+Inside each, they place a bait jar and drop the weighted pot over the side.
 A small marker buoy painted with the owner’s colors and tethered to the trap floats to the surface.
 Each of the boats may drop up to 200 pots.
 By the time the last pots have been dropped, night has fallen.
 In the early dawn it is time to begin hauling in the traps.
 Only the largest crabs are selected.
 The smaller ones are returned to the water.

 During the last quarter century, many restaurants have been established, with the traditional steaming crab cauldron in front of their place of business.
-Men in smocks attend the cauldrons, and still offer the visitors paper cups of fresh-cooked crab meat cocktails, or whole cooked crabs to take home.
+Men in smocks attend the cauldrons and still offer the visitors paper cups of fresh-cooked crab meat cocktails, or whole-cooked crabs to take home.